MichaelTMiyoshi/LearningWithMiyoshi/README.md

 ### Note to educators

 If you are an educator, feel free to use any of the materials that I have here.
 It would be great if you documented your source.
 (Which is why I license the repository with the MIT license.)
-I have surely not just created my stuff from my own brain, but I do not know exactly where things come from.
+I have surely not just created my stuff completely from my own brain, but I do not know exactly where things come from.
 I do have a resources for educators section that tries to at least document some important resources that have shaped my thinking about education and learning.